-\paragraph{Implications of our observations.} Through extensive investigations, we gained a comprehensive understanding of CFG scales' effects on the Chain of Diffusion.
-Even though a high CFG scale of $7.5$ is a common choice to generate visually appealing images, it significantly sacrifices reusability to achieve slightly better FID.
-Moreover, it is noteworthy that CLIP score increases for the early three iterations and drops rapidly in the latter when the CFG scale is $7.5$ (Figure~\ref{figure:baseline_metric}\ref{figure:metric:baseline:clip}).
-This shows that Stable Diffusion tends to generate images favored by CLIP encoder, which can contain artifacts easily amplified by further finetuning.
-Sampling for maximizing the perceptual quality was coined as `sampling bias' in \cite{alemohammad2023self} and they provide FID plots with varying levels of sampling bias by changing the CFG scale.
-While they reported a monotonic decrease in reusability as CFG increased from $1.0$ to $2.0$, we show that the holistic picture is not entirely monotonic when we look at a wider range of CFG scales from $1.0$ to $10.0$.
-It shows an intriguing trade-off between perceptual quality and reusability.
-This suggests that if developers of diffusion models are mindful of the reusability metric, can improve future generations of images substantially by carefully choosing CFG.
+\textbf{Implications of our observations.} We showed that a high CFG of $7.5$, a common choice to generate visually appealing images, significantly increases collapse rate to achieve slightly better $\rm{FID}_1$.
+Sampling for maximizing the perceptual quality was coined as `sampling bias' in \cite{alemohammad2023self}.
+While they reported a monotonic increase in collapse rate as CFG increased from $1.0$ to $2.0$, we show that the holistic picture is not monotonic when we look CFG scales from $1.0$ to $10.0$.
+It shows an intriguing trade-off between perceptual quality and reusability, suggesting developers to consider reusability of images to achieve substantially improved future generations by carefully choosing CFG.